-Jibarito Sandwich Recipe with Flank Steak and Aioli: Take a quick trip to Chicago and learn all about this amazing Jibarito Sandwich Recipe with flank steak that is topped off with a homemade aioli!
+Jibarito Sandwich Recipe with Flank Steak and Aioli is a Puerto Rican Chicago staple with flank steak that is topped off with a homemade aioli!

 Dude I’m not even kidding, I may like jibarito sandwiches more than I like burgers..
 And I work with a burger chain here in Chicago.
 I mean dude they are just so flippin good.
 I’ve always said when things are in their simplest forms they are at their most delicious!

 I will say this however, just like in my roast beef sandwich, because of the plantains a jibarito sandwich does take a minute to prep up but don’t let that hold you back because these are the new burgers

-Whenever I cook anything I am always about prepping first before anything.
+Whenever I cook anything, especially this jibarito, I am always about prepping first before anything.
 There is nothing worse than having to stop and cut or prep something in the middle of cooking because I forgot about it.
 After years of culinary training and practice

 Now when it comes to marinades I always say try and let it sit in the fridge overnight before cooking it so if you can do that with this recipe than I highly recommend you do so.

 The flavors in this sandwich marinade are salty with a tad bit of spicy acid, but don’t worry it is very light on the heat.
 Whisk together some adobo sauce from chipotles, oil (whichever one you prefer), salt, lime juice and sugar.

 Add the marinade to a plastic bag and add in the flank steak and move it around so that the marinade covers the steak completely and pop it in the fridge until It’s time to cook it or overnight to make sure this jibarito is full flavored!